-Prior to his position as founding director of the University of Pittsburgh Institute for Cyber Law, Policy, and Security.
+David J. Hickton is the founding director of the University of Pittsburgh Institute for Cyber Law, Policy, and Security.
 At Pitt, Mr. Hickton also has secondary faculty appointments as professor in the the School of Law, the School of Computing and Information, and the Graduate School of Public and International Affairs.
 Prior to coming to Pitt, he served as United States Attorney for the Western District of Pennsylvania.
 He was nominated by former President Barack Obama on May 20, 2010, and was confirmed by the U.S. Senate on Aug.
 5, 2010.
 He was sworn in as the District's 57th U.S. Attorney on Aug.12, 2010.

 Prior to becoming U.S. Attorney, Hickton engaged in the private practice of law, specifically in the areas of transportation, litigation, commercial and white-collar crime.
 He began his legal career serving as a law clerk for the Honorable U. S. District Judge Gustave Diamond from 1981 to 1983.
 For more than a decade, Hickton was an adjunct professor at the Duquesne University School of Law, where he taught antitrust.

 A fellow of the American College of Trial Lawyers and the Academy of Trial Lawyers of Allegheny County, Hickton has been admitted before numerous courts, including the U.S. Supreme Court and the Pennsylvania Supreme Court.
 At the request of President Bill Clinton, he previously served on the President’s Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.

 Hickton has long been a staunch supporter of many civic organizations, including those that benefit children and the arts.
 He served as an executive board member and president of Pittsburgh Public Theater and was a member of the Pittsburgh Cultural Trust.